 Bollington leases on residential properties are gradually losing value.
-The shorter the remaining lease term becomes, the less it is worth – and as a result any extension of your lease gets more expensive.
-Most owners of residential leasehold property in Bollington enjoy rights under legislation to extend the terms of their leases.
-Where you are a leasehold owner in Bollington you really ought to see if your lease has between 70 and ninety years left.
-In particular once the remaining lease term slips under eighty years, the amount payable for any lease extension sharply increases as part of the premium you pay is what is known as a marriage value
+The shorter the remaining lease term becomes, the less it is worth – and accordingly any extension of your lease gets more expensive.
+Legislation has been in place for sometime now which entitles qualifying Bollington residential leaseholders to extend the terms of long leases.
+If you are a leasehold owner in Bollington you would be well advised to see if your lease has between seventy and ninety years left.
+In particular once the remaining lease term slips under 80 years, the cost of any lease extension sharply increases as an element of the premium you pay is what is known as a marriage value

 Lender | Requirement |